 In all programs, if a child will be absent or tardy, the parent or guardian must contact the center staff as soon as possible to report the absence.
 If a child is unexpectedly absent and no contact has been made within one hour of class start time or child's normal arrival time, staff must attempt to contact the parent /guardian to ensure the child's safety and well-being.
-Staff will reach out by phone or may conduct a home visit if unable to reach parents by phone.

-Head Start and Early Head Start children are expected to attend at least 90% of the time each month.
+Head Start and Early Head Start children are expected to attend at least 85% of the time each month, only missing one or two days for specific reasons.

-In Head Start and Early Head Start, within the first 60 days of the program, Family Advocates and Teachers will identify children that missed 10% of attendance and reach out to the families to complete an Attendance Success Plan and monitor the attendance weekly to help the family identify those barriers that are affecting their regular participation in the classroom and help them to have a successful school year.
+In Head Start and Early Head Start, within the first 60 days of the program, Family Advocates and Teachers will identify children that missed 10% of attendance and reach out to the families to complete an Attendance Success Plan to help the family identify those barriers that are affecting their regular participation in the classroom and help them to have a successful school year.